NETS, Visa cards to be included in expanded transport e-payment trial: LTA

 For Visa, the pilot will be limited to an invited group of employees from Visa and participating banks.

-"The expansion will also allow LTA and its partners to improve interoperability with these cards before LTA introduces ABT to all commuters with contactless bank cards in the future," the statement said.
+"The expansion will also allow LTA and its partners to improve interoperability with these cards before LTA introduces ABT to all commuters with contactless bank cards in the future," the news release said.

 "LTA is working towards a public transport system fully supported by e-payment methods, where credit and debit cards will double up as travel cards, reducing the number of cards that commuters need to carry."